Being an introvert is a blessing, but also a burden. Research shows that 35% to 50% of the human population falls into this inside-oriented category.

 “I spill water from my water jar as I walk on my way, Very little remains for my home” says Rabindranath Tagore.

 If you’re an introvert, you really need to save some water for your home.
 It can mean avoiding work where you have to deal with people and excessive noise for the whole day and replacing it with a more independent job (freelancing is a great idea for introverts).

 It can also mean taking refuge in a park, quiet cafe, or your own room.
 Just get the time necessary to recharge.
 Take a moment to read Tagore’s beautiful mystical poem from Gitanjali to feel the essence of this need for regeneration and self-reflection:

 My companions laughed at me in scorn; they held their heads high and hurried on; they never looked back nor rested; they vanished in the distant blue haze.
-They crossed many meadows and hills, and passed through strange, far-away countries.
-All honour to you, heroic host of the interminable path!
-Mockery and reproach pricked me to rise, but found no response in me.
+They crossed many meadows and hills and passed through strange, far-away countries.
+All honor to you, heroic host of the interminable path!
+Mockery and reproach pricked me to rise but found no response in me.
 I gave myself up for lost in the depth of a glad humiliation in the shadow of a dim delight.

 The repose of the sun-embroidered green gloom slowly spread over my heart.
-I forgot for what I had travelled, and I surrendered my mind without struggle to the maze of shadows and songs.
+I forgot about what I had traveled, and I surrendered my mind without struggling with the maze of shadows and songs.

 At last, when I woke from my slumber and opened my eyes, I saw thee standing by me, flooding my sleep with thy smile.
 How I had feared that the path was long and wearisome, and the struggle to reach thee was hard!